svkucheryavski/mdatoolsm.gitbook/chapter7/text.md

 ## Exploring PLS-DA results

-As it was mentioned already, both model and result object have all methods and properties inherited from corresponding PLS object and then a bit on top of it.
+As it was mentioned already, both model and result objects have all methods and properties inherited from corresponding PLS object and then a bit on top of it.
 Let us look at the differences for the result object first.

 In addition to an array with predicted response valyes, `ypred`, in PLS-DA result object there is also an array with predicted class values, `cpred`.
 In the example below we show both for the case when three components were used in the model (we will use `m1` calculated using the code above).